2013 Texas Longhorns football team

 The season began with a win at home against New Mexico State on August 31.
 However, this was followed by back-to-back blowout losses against out-of-conference opponents BYU and Ole Miss; as such Texas' off-conference record was 1–2.
 Texas later won their conference opener against Kansas State, resulting in the Longhorns' first win against the Wildcats since 2003.
 Texas would later go on to attain a five-game winning streak, including a win against No. 10 Oklahoma in the Red River Rivalry.
 The Texas Longhorns ended the season with an 8–4 overall win–loss record and a 7–2 conference record.
 Despite entering the season ranked No. 15, the Longhorns dropped out of the Coaches' and AP Polls.

+After the regular season, Jackson Jeffcoat was awarded the Ted Hendricks Award as college football's top defensive end.

 The season ended with a 30–7 loss to Oregon in the Alamo Bowl.
 This was the final game that Mack Brown would coach the Longhorns, as he announced that he would resign from his position following the bowl game on December 14, 2013.